 VISITING THE LIBRARY

 - The number of patrons in the library will be limited.
-A limited number of tables, chairs, and computers are available.

 - Everyone must wear a face mask in the library.